TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 Spherical framed roof (domed roof)

-It is applied in vertical steel tanks of high loading capacity (from 5000 m³, but not more than 50 m in diameter).
-This is a fixed-site spherical roof with radial-circular type of frame system.
+It is applied in large storage tanks of high loading capacity (from 5000 m³, but not more than 50 m in diameter).
+This is a fixed spherical roof with radial-circular type of frame system.
 The sphere radius is planned within the limits of 0.8-1.5 of the tank diameter.
 The spherical framed roof consists of: (1) central panel; (2) rolled radial bars; (3) ring-shaped frame elements; (4) stiffening rings along the wall perimeter; (5) decking sheets.

-All above mentioned elements are produced at the factory.
+All above mentioned elements are fabricated at the workshop.
 They are brought to the construction site in the form of finished panels and separate frame and decking elements.
 The decking is represented by prepared metal sheets for per-sheet assembly, or large-size charts prepared at the factory.

-They are applied in tanks without fixed-site roofs.
+They are applied in on-site fuel tanks without fixed roofs.
 This roof type is to be used in areas with the standard snow load not more than 1.5 kPa.

 There are two basic types of floating roofs in the tank production industry: (1) single-deck floating roof (2) double-deck floating roof.